Drug information provided by: IBM Micromedex

 This medicine lowers the number of some types of blood cells in your body.
 Because of this, you may bleed or get infections more easily.
 To help with these problems, avoid being near people who are sick or have infections.
 Wash your hands often.
 Stay away from rough sports or other situations where you could be bruised, cut, or injured.
 Brush and floss your teeth gently.
 Be careful when using sharp objects, including razors and fingernail clippers.

 This medicine may increase your risk of having blood clots.
 Check with your doctor right away if you have the following symptoms: anxiety, chest pain, fainting, a fast heartbeat, sudden shortness of breath or troubled breathing, or pain, redness, or swelling in the arm or leg.

 Serious liver problems can occur with this medicine.
 Your doctor may order blood tests to monitor your liver.
-Check with your doctor right away if you have any symptoms of liver problems, such as dark-colored urine or pale stools, nausea, vomiting, loss of appetite, pain in your upper stomach, or yellow skin or eyes.
+Check with your doctor right away if you have pain or tenderness in the upper stomach, pale stools, dark urine, loss of appetite, nausea, vomiting, or yellow skin or eyes.

 Serious skin reactions can occur with this medicine.
 Check with your doctor right away if you have blistering, peeling, or loosening of the skin, red skin lesions, severe acne or skin rash, sores or ulcers on the skin, or fever or chills while you are using this medicine.